Gen AI for Opera: Democratizing AI Model Creation

 My role:

-End-to-end design leadership from concept to launch.
+Led end-to-end design from concept to launch.

 Outcome: